Eligibility & payment rates

 The scheme is not available if you receive the maximum rate of any of these qualifying payments.
-However, you can access capital tied up in your real estate assets to provide extra income if you are of age pension age but, because of assets or income but not both, are ineligible for a qualifying payment or a reduced payment rate.
+However, you can access capital tied up in your real estate assets to provide extra income if you are of age pension age but, because of assets or income but not both, are ineligible for a qualifying payment or only eligible for a reduced payment rate.

 Pension Loans Scheme costs and interest rate

 All costs associated with establishing, changing and finalising the loan, such as legal and solicitor costs, are your responsibility.
-We will send you a letter when the loan has been established, to tell you the amount that we will recover from you.
+We will send you a letter when the loan has been established, to tell you the amount we will recover from you.
 You can choose to pay these costs immediately or we can add the costs to the outstanding loan balance.

 Interest charged on the outstanding loan balance is a compounding rate, currently 5.25%.
 The interest rate is applied to the outstanding loan balance each fortnight.
 Interest continues to accrue until the loan is repaid and increases the amount to be repaid.

 The outstanding loan balance consists of the principal loan amount, plus accrued interest, plus any outstanding costs, less any repayments made.

 Repaying the loan under the Pension Loans Scheme

 A loan under the scheme can be repaid in part or full at any time.
-If you wish to sell the real estate that is used as security for the loan, you need to contact us before organising the sale so that arrangements can be made for the loan to be repaid at the time of the sale.
+If you wish to sell the real estate that is used as security for the loan, you need to contact us before organising the sale.
+You will need to make arrangements for the loan to be repaid at the time of the sale.